HL7/fhir-saner/input/pagecontent/use_cases.md

 This use case addresses the collection and exchange of data from several information systems in a Facility to a centralized reporting system that communicates to Public Health.
-The ICU/Central Monitoring System collects data for multiple data elements by examining messages recieved and data in its database, and then reports these to a Measure Collector within the hospital.
+The ICU/Central Monitoring System collects data for multiple data elements by examining messages received and data in its database, and then reports these to a Measure Collector within the hospital.